isaac-sim/IsaacLab/docs/source/how-to/estimate_how_many_cameras_can_run.rst

 This should save several images in the same directory that the script is run, showing the labelled output of the cameras.
 If depth is enabled, point clouds are generated from depth, and the rendered point cloud result is saved as an image as well.
+After the simulations stops it can be closed with CTRL C.

 Compare Camera Type and Performance Under Different Parameters By Benchmarking
 ------------------------------------------------------------------------------